usegalaxy-eu/website/freiburg/services.md

 When this effort is combined with our community-maintained workflows and our in-depth [Galaxy training material](https://training.galaxyproject.org), it makes up for a truly productive work experience.
 We believe in enabling everyone to perform reproducible science.

 Simply upload your data from your computer or via FTP and get started with your data analysis!
+If you have, you can log in with your ELIXIR AAI!

 ### Galaxy Subcommunities

-We want to encourage scientist to join forces and foster subcommunities by giving them a common place, a Galaxy subdomain page.
-Every sububdomains comes with own welcome page, specific tool box, example data, workflow, and training material.
+We want to encourage scientists to join forces and foster subcommunities by giving them a common place, a Galaxy subdomain page.
+Every subdomain comes with its own welcome page, specific tool box, example data, workflow, and training material.
 More information can be found on the [https://galaxyproject.eu](https://galaxyproject.eu/) webpage.

 ---
 <a name="training"></a>